TheThunderB0lt/LMS/README.md

 ### Requirements

-To be able to successfully run this desktop application there are few reuirements that have to be satisfied and these include :
+To be able to successfully run this desktop application there are few requirements that have to be satisfied and these include :

 - Python 3.7 or higher
   which you can obtain [here](https://www.python.org/downloads/).

 - Pycharm community
   which you can obtain [here](https://www.jetbrains.com/pycharm/download/#section=windows).

 - Sqlite3
   which you can obtain [here](https://sqlitebrowser.org/dl/).

 - Tkinter using

   ```
   pip install Tkinter
   ```

 - For images using Pillow

   ```
   pip install pillow
   ```

 - Installing tkinter packages (Optional).

 - Clone the repo or fork it.

 - Move into **Library_Management_System**.

 ## For Admin Login